Chat User Guide

 Versioning

 When you make a publication request, it is required to assign it a unique version number.
-A version must follow format: 0.0.0
+A version must follow format: 0.0.0.
+With each request you must provide a new version - the system will not accept two identical versions.

 Versioning helps you create specific publications for different groups of people, run experiments, and keep track of your conversations easily.